pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/07_Filter_Service/03_Elastic_Search.md

 ## Filter for nested documents

-Let's say you have a nested data structure, i.e. you want to store the keys of a classification store field in your product.
+In some cases it is necessary to store an array of objects, but in a way so thea can be queried independently of each other, i.e. if you want to store the keys of a classification store dataobject field in your product.
 The data in your index may look as follows:

 ```json
 {